 «Contemporary evidence using different research methodologies suggest that the benefits of fluoridating water have declined in recent decades,» says Tanya Walsh, Professor of Health Care Evaluation at the University of Manchester, co-author on both the Cochrane review and the LOTUS study. «Oral health inequalities are an urgent public health issue that demands action.
 Water fluoridation is only one option and not necessarily the most appropriate for all populations.»

-«While water can lead to small improvements in oral health, it does not address the underlying issues such as high sugar consumption and inadequate oral health behaviors,» says co-author Janet Clarkson, Professor of Clinical Effectiveness, University of Dundee. «It is likely that any oral health preventive program needs to take a multi-faceted, multi-agency approach.»
+«While water fluoridation can lead to small improvements in oral health, it does not address the underlying issues such as high sugar consumption and inadequate oral health behaviors,» says co-author Janet Clarkson, Professor of Clinical Effectiveness, University of Dundee. «It is likely that any oral health preventive program needs to take a multi-faceted, multi-agency approach.»